Back To Search Results

 • (A1)

-The management of chemotherapy-related complications such as nausea and vomiting, anemia, neutropenic fever, fatigue, neuropathy, and cardiotoxicity, provision of symptom directed therapy, and counseling regarding goals of care discussions, has shown improvement in the quality of life.
-Provision of continuity of care through home care and round the clock telephonic liaison might assume special significance, given the existing circumstances (ongoing SARS -COV -2 pandemic).
-Hospice should be considered early.[52][53](A1)
+The management of chemotherapy-related complications such as nausea and vomiting, anemia, neutropenic fever, fatigue, neuropathy, and cardiotoxicity, provision of symptom-directed therapy, and counseling regarding goals of care discussions have shown improvement in the quality of life.
+The provision of continuity of care through home care and round-the-clock telephonic liaison might assume special significance, depending on environmental circumstances (eg, the COVID-19 pandemic).
+Hospice should be considered early.[39][40](A1)

 Differential Diagnosis